umanitobass3/3040a3g11/Group11_v1.A3.md

 - status: status indicator

 ### Example Query
-Example: Getting the population of people under 30 in the city of Winnipeg:
+- Getting the population of people under 30 in the city of Winnipeg:
-- `GET example.com/population?city_name=Winnipeg&max_age=30`
 ```
 GET example.com/population?city_name=Winnipeg&max_age=30
 ```